a book of multiple layers, that reflect the organism and the environmental conditions that they require to survive

 *Full details at the bottom of this page

-Book launch and ‘in conversation’ with Olivia Edward - The Photobook Cafe, London
+Book launch and ‘in conversation’ with Olivia (Lilly) Edward - The Photobook Cafe, London: 1 November 2023: 6-9pm: Listen to the conversation on SoundCloud

-Seismic Mother: Book Event - Hypha Studio, 50 Celebration Avenue, London
+Seismic Mother: Book Event - Hypha Studio, London: 16th September 2023

-AGM Talk - The British Lichen Society, Nottingham
+AGM Talk - The British Lichen Society, Nottingham: 20 January 2024

 Tamsin Green's latest publication welcomes the reader into a poetic confluence of science and experience - of observation, enquiry and marvel at the beauty of nature and its persistently quiet existence - as well as a visual expression of the remote landscape she travelled, solo, on her many expeditions around the UK.
 Rich, monochrome images of crags and valleys evidence the palpable clean air and fog that are most beneficial to map lichen, and as we may come to realise, to the artist as well.